jseashell/reddit-shopper/README.md

 # Reddit Shopper

-A scraper capable of monitoring multiple subreddits for posts related to the sale of items with specific price ceilings.
+A scraper capable of monitoring multiple subreddits for specific shopping search terms

 ## Table of Contents